-- failure of the FDA to approve the scope or design of our clinical or non-clinical trials or manufacturing plans; - · delays in enrolling volunteers in clinical trials; - insufficient supply or deficient quality of materials necessary for the performance of clinical or non-clinical trials; - · negative results of clinical or non-clinical studies; and - adverse side effects experienced by study participants in clinical trials relating to a specific product.
+- failure of the FDA to approve the scope or design of our clinical or non-clinical trials or manufacturing plans; - · delays in enrolling volunteers in clinical trials; - insufficient supply or deficient quality of materials necessary for the performance of clinical or non-clinical trials; - · negative results of clinical or non-clinical studies; and - · adverse side effects experienced by study participants in clinical trials relating to a specific product.

 There may be other circumstances other than the ones described above, over which we may have no control that could materially delay the successful completion of our clinical and non-clinical studies.
-Furthermore, we expect to rely on CROs to ensure the proper and timely conduct of our clinical trials, and while we expect to enter into agreements governing their committed activities, we have limited influence over their actual performance.
+Furthermore, we expect to enter into agreements governing their committed activities, we have limited influence over their actual performance.